GerlechJen/School_District_Analysis/README.md

 With the exception of the math and reading scores of Thomas High School 9th graders that was changed from  83.6 and 83.7 respectively to nan, the math and reading  scores by grades remained the same for the other schools.

 - Scores by school spending
+For the scores by school spending, the average math score, average reading score, percentage passing math, percentage passing reading and the overall passing percentage reduced for Thomas High School when the ninth-grade scores were replaced with nan.
+But the overal size spending summary data frame remained the same.

 -	Scores by school size
+With the exception of the average reading score of Thomas HighSchool that increased by school size.
+But the overal size summary data frame remained the same.

 -	Scores by school type
+The scores by school type remained the same.

 The output is shown in the image below: